 The most important part of this recipe is choosing a ripe and ready mango!
-It may feel very overwhelming to stand in the produce aisle staring at rows and rows of mangoes but selecting a tasty ripe one is actually easier than you think.
+It may feel very overwhelming to stand in the produce aisle staring at rows and rows of mangoes and not know which one to choose.
+However, selecting a tasty ripe one is actually easier than you think.

-With so many different mango varietals and varying colors, it can be tempting to pick a fruit based on it's color.
-But the coloring of the mango with have no effect on the sweetness, ripeness or flavor.
+With so many different mango varietals and varying colors, it can be tempting to pick fruit based on its color.
+But the coloring of the mango has no effect on the sweetness, ripeness, or flavor.

-Another indicator of ripeness is smell.
+Another indicator of ripeness is the smell.
+So be sure to take a sniff before you put it in the basket.
 A ripe mango will have a sweet aroma around the stem.

 There are two main ways to cut a mango.

 - Slice down each side, along the pit.
-Use a knife to carefully cut a criss-cross pattern without piercing the skin and use a spoon to remove the diced fruit.
+Then use a knife to carefully cut a criss-cross pattern without piercing the skin and use a spoon to remove the diced fruit.
 Remove the remaining fruit using a knife to cut as close to the pit as possible.

-- Peel the mango first and carefully slice along the pit.
+- Peel the mango first and then carefully slice it along the pit.
 Be careful if you use this method!

 For a full tutorial on how to cut a mango, check out this video.

-After cutting the mango, you want to continue chopping the other ingredients.
-I like to cut my mango slightly larger than the other ingredients, so that it remains the focal point of the dish but you can chop to whatever size you prefer.
+- Continue chopping the other ingredients.
+I like to cut my mango slightly larger than the other ingredients so that it remains the focal point of the dish but you can chop it to whatever size you prefer.

-If you are making a raw mango salsa to go on top of chicken, you may want to cut the ingredients a bit bigger than you would to eat with chips.
-If you are planning to just enjoy this with chips, then dicing the ingredients a little smaller will be easier to consume on a chip.
+EXPERT TIP: If you are making a raw mango salsa to go on top of a chicken or fish dish, you may want to cut the ingredients a bit bigger.
+However, if you are planning to just enjoy this with chips, then dicing the ingredients a little smaller will be easier to consume on a chip.

-Once you get everything chopped up, the rest is easy!
-Simply put everything in a medium sized bowl and stir it up until well-combined.
-Make sure that the lime juice, zest and salt are evenly distributed.
+- Once you get everything chopped up, the rest is easy!
+Simply put everything in a medium-sized bowl and stir it up until everything is mixed up.
+Make sure that the lime juice, zest, and salt are evenly distributed.

 Thanks to the lime juice, this salsa saves pretty well!
 Before storing in an airtight container, give the top layer an extra squeeze of lime.
 This salsa usually keeps very well for me until the next day.
-I have even enjoyed it on the third day after making it.
+I even enjoy it on the third day sometimes after making it.
 But, after day three, you are better off making a fresh batch.

 Another tip you could try if you need this to last more than three days is to chop everything and keep it in separate containers (excluding the avocado, which needs to be cut fresh) Then, mix everything right before you serve it.